March 15, 2021

 If you have any questions concerning the evaluation process for faculty and non-teaching Instructional Staff, please feel free to contact me.

-The contractual requirement of an "evaluation conference" can be satisfied during the current COVID-19 crisis by a video or telephone conference; the Contract does not require that the evaluation conference be conducted in person.
+2 The contractual requirement of an “evaluation conference” can be satisfied during the current remote working conditions due to the pandemic by a video or telephone conference; the Contract does not require that the evaluation conference be conducted in person.

-During the current COVID-19 crisis, all of these steps can and should be conducted by email.
+6 While working remotely during the pandemic, all of these steps can and should be conducted by email.